corryjnr/corryjnr.github.io/_pages/about.md

 ## Get in Touch

 I'd love to hear from you!
-Feel free to reach out via [Your Preferred Contact Method] if you have any questions, comments, or just want to say hello.
+Feel free to reach out below if you have any questions, comments, or just want to say hello.

 Thank you for visiting my blog!